 \newtext{We perform ablation studies with MegaDepth's~\cite{Li2018CVPR} test split, where all retrieval pairs have guaranteed 35\% co-visibility, to focus purely on matching performance.
 In addition, we study the effect of using a single co-visible reference view ($k=1$) as a minimal setting, as well as multiple views, \eg, $k=10$, following the common practice in hierarchical structure-based localization~\cite{Sarlin2021CVPR, Sattler2019CVPR}.
 To better understand the new AUC metric, we also present an \textbf{Oracle} that uses ground truth matches as its prediction.
 It is used to show the upper-bound performance that can be achieved using our metric and generated data.}

-\PAR{Sensitivity to keypoint outliers.} In a real-world localization setting, the detected query image keypoints will often be noisy and will not have a direct correspondence in the 3D point cloud.
+\PAR{Sensitivity to Keypoint Outliers.} In a real-world localization setting, the detected query image keypoints will often be noisy and will not have a direct correspondence in the 3D point cloud.
 Keypoint matching methods thus need to be able to cope with outliers.
-We first study whether our baseline has this capability by manually increasing the maximum outlier rate, ranging from 0 to 1.
-The outlier rate is computed as the number of ground-truth (gt) correspondences divided by the total number of 2D or 3D keypoints. \newtext{For all other experiments, we will not control keypoint the outlier rate to properly mimic realistic conditions.} \newtext{As shown in \cref{fig:orate_abalt}, the Oracle stays round 55/90/94\% (AUC@1/5/10px).
-The large error at 1px is due to our match generation process that admits a 1px error threshold (\cf supplementary for a detailed discussion).
+We first study whether our baseline has this capability by manually increasing the maximum outlier rate, ranging from 0 to 1. \camr{The outlier rate is computed as the number of keypoints without a match divided by the total number of keypoints, taking the maximum between 2D and 3D.} \newtext{For all other experiments, we do not control keypoint the outlier rate to properly mimic realistic conditions.} \newtext{As shown in \cref{fig:orate_abalt}, the Oracle stays round 55/90/94\% (AUC@1/5/10px).
+The large error at 1px is due to our match generation process (\cf supplementary for a detailed discussion).
 BPnPNet~\cite{Campbell2020ECCV} slightly outperforms GoMatch at 1px threshold, being similarly accurate to us at 5/10px thresholds in the absence of outliers.
 However, as the ratio of outliers increases, the performance of BPnPNet drastically drops, while GoMatch gracefully handles outliers, \ie, GoMatch is always above 80\% at 5/10px up to 50\% of outliers.
 This experiment confirms that GoMatch is significantly more robust to outliers compared to BPnPNet.
 This outlier robustness is achieved through careful modifications to the network architecture and 3D point representation, both validated by a thorough performance analysis presented in the next sections. }